Am0031/javascript-algorithms/README.md

 ![MIT](https://img.shields.io/badge/License-MIT-blue)

-This project compiles a variety of functions and corresponding tests using javascript, ode.js and the jest package
+This project compiles a variety of functions and corresponding tests using **javascript**, **node.js** and the **jest** testing package.

 ## Folder structure

 All works are located in the `src` folder.
 The `src` folder contained a folder per function/algorithms.
 The names of the folders match the items listed below.

-Each function folder contains at least a readme with more explanations for the specific function, a .js file with the function and a .test.js for the corresponding jest testing.
+Each algorithm folder contains at least a readme with more explanations for the specific algorithm, a .js file with the function and a .test.js for the corresponding jest testing.
+Note: some algorithms might have two functions (and each their corresponding tests) when I attempted two different methods.

-## Functions and algorithms
+## Functions and algorithms by type

 ### Numbers